3ST4R/Sentiment-Analysis-Python/README.md

 # Sentiment-Analysis-Python

-This project performs textual analysis on the financial reports to drive sentimental opinion, sentiment scores, readability etc.
+This project performs textual analysis on the financial reports to drive sentiment opinion, sentiment scores, readability etc.

 The project is categorized into 3 Parts:
 1. Data Extraction